sakithanavod/Graphics_Programming_Diary_SNA/_posts/2024-05-04-post-vec-arithmetic.md

 ---
 {% include mathJax.html %}

-Involves performing mathematical operations such as addition, subtraction, scalar multiplication, and dot product on vectors.
+Involves performing mathematical operations such as addition, subtraction, scalar multiplication, and dot/cross product on vectors.

 <!--more-->